 For content ideas – look at questions you get on a regular basis from both customers and prospects.
 Think of all you get and write them down.
 Whether you come up with 20, 40, or 100 questions, write them down – and then prioritize to be writing your answers.

-Don’t be overwhelmed with the number of questions you have written down.
+Don’t be overwhelmed by the number of questions you have written down.
 No matter how many you have listed, the goal is to create valuable and thorough answers one at a time.

-With each completed answer, you’ll have another tool in your toolbox that will help you connect with more customers and rise above your competition.
+With each completed answer, you’ll have another tool to help you connect with more customers and rise above your competition.

 Where should the questions come from?